 If the nose correction is as a result of injury, the male nose job isn’t always simply for appearance, but can also repair deviated septums or narrow air passages.
 The nasal deformity can negatively affect function and cause pain.

 Some men can also suffer from sinus problems caused by the shape of their nose, leading to breathing problems, headaches and congestion.
 Breathing problems can make sport and exercise difficult.
 Snoring can be another resulting problem, which can lead to sleep apnea, sleep deprivation and relationship problems.

 These problems aren’t always a result of injury – sometimes they can be caused by congenital malformation.

 Whatever the cause, your nose can be fixed.

 If you are considering a nose job, the cost of the surgery can be a deciding factor.
 As the work undertaken during the nose surgery will be specific to you and your desired look, it is impossible to have one price for everyone.
 It’s vital to look for the highest standard of care as a top priority.
-Finance can give many the opportunity to have a life-changing procedure that they otherwise might not have been able to afford.

 Before & After Photos

 See before and after photos showing real patient resultsView Photos